Predrag-Jandric/Split-Smart/expense-splitter/BACKLOG.md

 ## GROUP PAGE

 - make contributions edit have a notifications if wrong input
 - update edit contributions modal so that it looks good
+- pie chart section to align at the end
+- dark mode btn hovers
+- inputs dark/light theme

 ---

 ## HOME PAGE

+- fix sidebar hover and active links
+- real icon for member removing
+- change legend bg color

 ---

 ## DONE

-- implement inverted colors of the whole theme into DARK MODE
-- replace x in all modal close btns to actual icon
-- adding second group member breaks the contribution money number